-- 1. If you have purchased personal property coverage, we insure, subject to B.2., 3., and 4. below, against direct physical loss by or from flood to personal property inside the fully enclosed insured building: - a.
-Owned solely by you, or in the case of a condominium, owned solely by the condominium association and used exclusively in the conduct of the business affairs of the condominium association; or - b.
-Owned in common by the unit owners of the condominium association.
+- 1. If you have purchased personal property coverage, we insure, subject to B.2. and B.3. below, against direct physical loss by or from flood to personal property that is inside the fully enclosed insured building and is: - a.
+Owned by the unit owners of the condominium association in common, meaning property in which each unit owner has an undivided ownership interest; or - b.
+Owned solely by the condominium association and used exclusively in the conduct of the business affairs of the condominium association.